 Where do the funds that are raised go to?

-We aim to spend up to half of our funds raised on local projects, and the remaining goes to our main goal, housing for domestic violence victims.
-In the local area, we have given assistance to local sporting groups, and families struggling with financial hardship.
+We aim to spend up to half of our funds raised on local projects, and the remaining goes to our main goal, housing for domestic violence affected.
+Support has also been given to local sporting groups, and families struggling with financial hardship.

 Do you take electrical items?

 Yes we do.
-We do ask that people not donate items that aren’t working as we cannot repair electrical items.
-Please be aware that acceptance of any items is up to the discretion of the staff present on the day.
+However, please do not donate items that aren’t working as we cannot repair electrical items.
+Be aware that acceptance of any items is up to the discretion of the staff present on the day.

 Do you take furniture?
 If so, can you pick it up from me?

 We will usually accept furniture if it is in good condition and we have space for it in our shed.
-We can only pick up furniture if one of our volunteers or members has a vehicle suitable to pick up your item and has the time/ability to do so.
-However, if you can deliver it yourself then we would kindly ask you do so.
+If you can deliver it yourself then we would kindly ask you do so.
+Sometimes we are able to collect donations.
 Call our store on 5543 5533 to discuss your situation to see if we can help.

 Can I drop things off after hours?

 Yes you can!
 For clothing, shoes, books and other non-breakable items, we have a donation bin at the back of our store (access via Lawton Lane).
-Larger or breakable objects can be left next to our donation bin.
-If possible, please do not leave large donations there over night, especially in bad weather conditions.
-We appreciate that the people of Canungra have been respectful of items left in the open at our store and haven’t rifled through them leaving a mess.
+Larger or breakable objects can be left next to our donation bin or undercover behind the shop.
+Please do not leave large donations there over night, especially in bad weather conditions.
+Thankfully the people of Canungra have been respectful of items left in the open at our store and haven’t rifled through them leaving a mess.

 Are you linked to other larger Op Shops?